More than a Beach…

 Beach visitors seeking one of the 207 (200 standard and 7 handicapped) parking spaces can freely enter the parking lot, find a spot and then pay @ one of the kiosks or via the mobile app – Passport.
 Parking fees for 2021: $15 per day and $7.50 per half day (with the full-day rate rising to $20 from July 1 through August 16).
 Violators will fined $50 (if ticket is paid within 24 hours).
 After 24 hours an additional $25 is added to the cost.
 The requirement to pay for parking this year begins on April 1.

 Visitors can leave the parking lot and re-enter without being assessed a fee again – subject to availability of a parking space.
-This is a new parking lot access system, implemented this season.
 Since access to the lot is no longer restricted by a gate, drivers may (based on congestion) be able drop off beach goers.

 - The Passport Parking app is available at Apple App Store or Google Play Store. and the kiosk only accepts credit/debit cards.

 - The parking fees are in effect 7 days/week Memorial Day through Labor Day and then weekends only through the end of September.

 - Collection hours are between 8:00 AM and 8:00 PM.
 Visitors using the parking lot after these collection hours do not have to pay.
 Those parking before 8 am are free to stay until the collection period begins.
 There is not charge after 8 pm, so sunsets are free.